Well hello there! It’s been a while!

 Last year, we dabbled in the Ambleside Online curriculum.
 I love how they lay everything out online and that it is heavy on the reading (group, individual, and LOTS of classics).
 This Summer, we completely immersed ourselves in the Ambleside curriculum and will continue that into the rest of the school year.

-Ambleside is a Charlotte Mason-based curriculum (not completely Charlotte Mason, but they pull a lot from her principles and ideas for most of their curriculum).
-It relies a lot of books for the material.
+Ambleside is a Charlotte Mason-based curriculum.
+It relies on a lot of books for the material.
 Many of the books are old, which is what I love.
 Obviously, some of the history and science have to be supplemented with more current things, but all of the children’s individual reading is older books.
 There aren’t any dumbed-down books.
 A lot of what my girls have been reading the months before Ambleside were books with no substance.
 I am sure they were enjoyable stories, but they weren’t challenging.
 And I was having to look over A LOT more of their modern choices because of content (boy/girl stuff, name-calling, witchcraft, etc).
 After becoming frustrated with a silly comic book that included a very sensual picture of a female character (thankfully Iris saw it before the younger kiddos and brought me the book), I decided I would “push” the older books more.
 For any school or free reading, I am selective on their choices.
 I still let them choose – but I give them the selection from which to choose. 🙂 Sure, it’s a little sneaky, but we are avoiding a lot of the less-challenging books and offering more books with morals and characters to model themselves after.

 I thought it was maybe a bit silly at first to limit what they read.
 I mean, why not just let them read if they are WILLING to read?
 BUT, I kept coming back to that verse in I Corinthians 10:23 – “All things are lawful, but not all things are profitable.
 All things are lawful, but not all things edify.”
 Just because they are reading books doesn’t mean those books are benefiting them.
 I wanted to be able to say what they’re reading was helping them read better or BE better.
 No offense to the author but Dear Dumb Diary isn’t really the kind of book I’d be proud to say my girls read (though they have…).